Subtitle-Archival-Initiative/anime-subtitle-archival/README.md

 The subtitles are then split up by episode number and versioning (if applicable).
 Should a file exceed 100MB (GitHub limitation), it will be split into however many parts are necessary.

+## Are the files modified?

+In most ideal scenarios, they are not.
+They should reflect the original subtitles as much as reasonably possible.
+However, changes may be made to ensure it still renders correctly with modern subtitle renders.

 ## Contributions

 Want to contribute?
 Please leave an [Issue] or create a [Pull Request]!